Grand Prize

 💡 6.
 How to protect yourself?
 (5 steps)

-Do not access online banking through the same proxy you use for web scraping or gaming.
+Do not log into online banking through the same proxy you use for data scraping or gaming.

 Conclusion

-A proxy is a powerful tool, not a source of threat.
-The risk of data theft is real only when using questionable free services or visiting unprotected (HTTP) sites.
+A proxy is a useful tool for working on the internet.
+The risk of data interception exists mainly when using unverified free services or unprotected (HTTP) websites.

-Use trusted paid providers such as CyberYozh App, keep an eye on HTTPS, and your data will remain yours alone.
+Use reliable providers such as CyberYozh App, watch for HTTPS, and your data will remain protected.

 👉 Looking for proxies you can trust?
-We do not keep logs of your actions and guarantee complete anonymity.
-Try our secure Datacenter, Residential, and Mobile proxies.
+We care about your privacy and offer a secure connection.
+Try our Datacenter, Residential, and Mobile proxies.